MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/sdn/software-defined-networking.md

 - Define and control policies that govern both physical and virtual networks, including traffic flow between these two network types centrally.
 - Implement network policies consistently at scale, even as you deploy new workloads or move workloads across virtual or physical networks.

-## <a name="bkmk_ws"></a>Windows Server Technologies for Software Defined Networking
-Windows Server includes the following software defined networking technologies.

-### Contact the Datacenter and Cloud Networking product team
+## Contact the Datacenter and Cloud Networking product team

 If you're interested in discussing SDN technologies with Microsoft or other SDN customers, there are a variety of methods for making contact.